 Please note that new rules for required documentation verifying Norwegian / Norwegian and Society skills apply when applying for permanent residence permit or citizenship from 2017.

-From 2016, two sets of rules apply for application for exemption from the duty/fritak.
+From 2016, two sets of rules apply for application for exemption from the duty/fritak in the Introduction Act.
 More information and application forms (in Norwegian) here.

 THE INTEGRATION ACT, A NEW ACT FROM 2021 ON NORWEGIAN LANGUAGE AND SOCIETY FOR ADULT IMMIGRANTS

-Like the Introduction Act, the Integration Act is both about the Introduction program and about Norwegian Language and Society for adult immigrants.
+The Integration Act is, as the Introduction Act, both about the Introduction program and about Norwegian Language and Society for adult immigrants.
 The target groups, based on the type of residence permit and age, are about the same as in the Introduction Act.
 (See articles about the Introduction Act at oslovo.no.)